 - The first step is convincing clients to use HANA.
 SAP is doing this with a combination of selling the purported performance benefits of HANA, along with blocking all other vendors from applications like S/4 so that they are the monopoly database provider for their ERP system.

 - The second step is marketing the compatibility aspects of HANA with all other database products.
 That is, HANA is simply the nose of the camel into the tent.
-There is an ancient Arabic proverb about what happens after you let the nose of a camel into the tent.
+An ancient Arabic proverb about what happens after you let the nose of a camel into the tent.
 At first, it may seem innocuous, but bad things follow if you don’t put a stop to it.
 Bedouin knows you do not allow the camel’s head into the tent.
 If you let it in, pretty soon, your tent is lying on its side, and your belongings are strewn across the desert.

 SAP sales reps are excellent at getting the nose into the tent.
 The nose is brought in usually through false statements.
 Curiously, very few SAP customers hold SAP accountable for things they said that turned out to be wrong and that the contracts are based upon these pretenses.
 I am repeatedly told by procurement departments that they have no choice because SAP has them “over a barrel.”

-SAP consulting companies are also intent on telling the customer never to hold SAP accountable, and that lying is not lying.
+SAP consulting companies are also intent on telling the customer never to hold SAP accountable and that lying is not lying.
 Of course, the SAP consulting companies have far more allegiance to SAP than to their “clients.”

 Archiving “Down” HANA’s Footprint?